travis-ci/docs-travis-ci-com/blog/_posts/2012-12-06-after-script-behavior-change.md

 success and failure without specifying them twice in the success and failure stages.

-In order to simplify things, we change `after_script` to run at the very end, i.e. after the `after_success` and `after_failure` stages. `after_script` will be run no matter what was returned from the previous commands.
+In order to simplify things, we changed `after_script` to run at the very end, i.e. after the `after_success` and `after_failure` stages. `after_script` will be run no matter what was returned from the previous commands.
 We will also export a `TRAVIS_TEST_RESULT` env variable, which contain the test result